 This is risky business because MCAT content can be forgotten extremely quickly—just ask any med student!
 Alternatively, your good performance in those areas could’ve been a fluke.
 So make sure to study thoroughly and at least maintain your acumen, as opposed to letting any areas slide.

-Brainscape’s flashcard algorithm is grounded in decades of cognitive science research, leveraging learning concepts like active recall, metacognition, and spaced repetition to help you master the facts twice as fast as traditional learning techniques.
-And for this reason, it’s one of the most effective learning and revision tools for MCAT candidates out there.
+Modern digital flashcard algorithms are grounded in decades of cognitive science research, leveraging learning concepts like active recall, metacognition, and spaced repetition to help you master the facts twice as fast as traditional learning techniques.
+And for this reason, they're one of the most effective learning and revision tools for MCAT candidates out there.

-Armed with Brainscape’s MCAT flashcards, the right study resources, and your own innate abilities and dedication, you can and will rise to your challenge!
+Armed with the ultimate study weapon in digital flashcards, along with your own innate abilities and dedication, you can and will crush the MCAT!